pacificclimate/modelmeta/README.rst

 Once files have been indexed into the database, they need to be added to individual ensembles; each ensemble is associated with a particular project or website and contains all data files needed to support the functioning of that component.
 In most cases, a file will be added to more than one ensemble::

-  associate_ensemble -n ensemble_name -v 1 -d postgresql://username:password@monsoon.pcic.uvic.ca/database /path/to/files/*.nc
+  associate_ensemble -n ensemble_name -v 1 -d postgresql://username:password@db.pcic.uvic.ca/database /path/to/files/*.nc

 **Available ensembles, or where should I put this data anyway?**

 Most ensembles represent groupings of related files that users can interact with (view maps, download data, create graphs, etc) using a specific PCIC tool.
-Plan2adapt, the data portal, and PCEX all use ensembles in this way.
+Plan2adapt, the data portal, SCIP, and PCEX all use ensembles in this way.

 Plan2adapt uses a single ensemble which represents a list of all the files a user can view.
 The name of this ensemble is set when plan2adapt is deployed, as the environment variable ``REACT_APP_ENSEMBLE_NAME``.
 You can see the environment variables for a docker container running plan2adapt with ``docker exec container_name env``.